deepjyoti30/ytmdl/README.md

   --format FORMAT       The format in which the song should be downloaded.
                         Default is mp3, but can be set in config.
 Available options are ['mp3', 'm4a', 'opus'].
-  --trim, -t            Trim out the audio from the song.
+  --trim, -t            Trim off the non-music audio from the song.
 Use underlying
                         speech and music segmentation engine to determine and keep only the music in the file.
 Useful in songs where there are speeches, noise etc before/after the start